microsoft/FluidFramework/docs/docs/container-and-component-loading.md

 ![Image 10](./container-and-component-loading-10.jpg)

-At this point you might have notice that the `ComponentRuntime` does not actually know anything about the `Component` object itself.
+At this point you might have noticed that the `ComponentRuntime` does not actually know anything about the `Component` object itself.
 In the `ContainerRuntime` all `ComponentRuntimes` are treated equally without hierarchy.
 But then how do Components interact with each other?